20 Interesting Things That Get Better With Age

 Professional skill/competence is one of those things you will naturally benefit from a repetitive scheme as you age.

 I’m sure you’re familiar with the saying – Practice makes perfection.
 Well, while there is very little to be said about anybody actually reaching the absolute peak in any field such that improvement is no longer possible, we may safely conclude that being better than where one was on a cumulative scale is certainly attainable.

 You may be quick to point out the ‘new billionaires’.
-The techies in the mould of the CEOs of Facebook and Snapchat are quite for the description I gave.
+The techies in the mold of the CEOs of Facebook and Snapchat are quite for the description I gave.
 True.

 However, the nature of what they do is such that their primary tool of operation, a computer system, is something that quite a number of children born around the advent of the new millennium have access to.